justin-torok/MISS-Pipeline/README.md

         - savenclose (default "0"): logical flag that, when true, saves axial, coronal, sagittal, and/or custom views as low-compression .tiff files and then closes the MATLAB figure
     - ***Outputs***:
         - None
 - `Figure_6d_ribrainframe.m`: Function that creates `brainframe.m` renderings of the regional clustering by developmental ontology and cell type as point clouds centered on the center-of-mass of each region, with color-coding used to indicate cluster identity.
 Used to generate panel 6d in the manuscript.
+(Note: does not work for mid/hindbrain clustering visualization)
     - ***Inputs***:
-        - **randstruct**: MATLAB struct that is output by either `nG_ParameterFitter.m` or `lambda_ParameterFitter.m` and contains the inferred cell counts per cell type for an array of parameters
+        - **randstruct**: MATLAB struct that is output by `Rand_Index_Calc.m` containing the relevant Rand Index-related metrics and associated cell-type-based regional clusterings
         - savenclose (default "1"): logical flag that, when true, saves axial, coronal, sagittal, and/or custom views as low-compression .tiff files and then closes the MATLAB figure
         - directory (default "[cd filesep 'MatFiles']"): character array indicating the file path of the MatFiles folder
     - ***Outputs***:
         - None
 - `Figure_6d_rihistograms.m`: Function that creates histograms for each cluster number *k* showing the null distribution of Rand Index values along with the Rand Index between developmental ontology and cell type clusterings.
 Used to generate panel 6d in the manuscript.
     - ***Inputs***:
-        - **randstruct**: MATLAB struct that is output by either `nG_ParameterFitter.m` or `lambda_ParameterFitter.m` and contains the inferred cell counts per cell type for an array of parameters
+        - **randstruct**: MATLAB struct that is output by `Rand_Index_Calc.m` containing the relevant Rand Index-related metrics and associated cell-type-based regional clusterings
         - savenclose (default "1"): logical flag that, when true, saves axial, coronal, sagittal, and/or custom views as low-compression .tiff files and then closes the MATLAB figure
+    - ***Outputs***:
+        - None
+- `Gene_Expression_Slice_Maps.m`: Function that plots voxel-wise gene expression energy from the AIBS ISH data set on user-selected coronal slices.
+Used to generate figure panel 1a in the manuscript.
+    - ***Inputs***:
+        - **gene_names**: cell array of character arrays of standard gene symbols corresponding to entries of PresetInputs.mat\entrez_names
+        - slicelocs (default "34"): numeric array of indices indicating which coronal slices to render
+        - savenclose (default "0"): logical flag that, when true, saves axial, coronal, sagittal, and/or custom views as low-compression .tiff files and then closes the MATLAB figure
+        - directory (default "[cd filesep 'MatFiles']"): character array indicating the file path of the MatFiles folder
     - ***Outputs***:
         - None